 - The solution was temporary

 The above problems cost the service company money, the field service engineer time and the customer’s patience and satisfaction.
-Microsoft Dynamics for Field Service offers you Resource Scheduling Optimisation functionality that allows Field Service engineers to be scheduled according to the location, time, customer SLA, personal preferences of the customer and the right skills for the job.
+Microsoft Dynamics for Field Service offers you Resource Scheduling Optimization functionality that allows Field Service engineers to be scheduled according to the location, time, customer SLA, personal preferences of the customer and the right skills for the job.

-The schedule can be viewed via a mobile device and includes optimised routes that the engineers should take.
+The schedule can be viewed via a mobile device and includes optimized routes that the engineers should take.
 When a change is made to the schedule, because, for example, there is an unexpected job that requires someone with specific skills, the Field Service engineer receives a notification with a new route.
 This means that the right person is always at the right place.
 When the job is completed, a new job is automatically set up.
-As a result, the time of the Field Service engineer is optimally utilised and no time is lost.
+As a result, the time of the Field Service engineer is optimally utilized and no time is lost.

 Projects can also be planned via the schedule board.
 When, for example, 50 boilers need to be replaced, it is useful to have a good overview of all available Field Service engineers, based on which the schedule is created as efficiently as possible, taking into account the individual’s workload.
-In this way, an optimised schedule is automatically drawn up, which dynamically responds to the customer, the Field Service engineer and the company.
+In this way, an optimized schedule is automatically drawn up, which dynamically responds to the customer, the Field Service engineer and the company.

-2. Authorise & mobilise Field Service engineers
+2. Authorize & Mobilize Field Service Engineers

 Field Service employees often feel alone on the job or do not have access to the right information to solve a customer problem.
 They want to take control and have insight into the job.
 When you let your Field Service engineers go ‘mobile’, the company benefits from: